techmaharaj/scalekit-guide/docs/manage-scalekit/glossary.md

 This is your customer’s organization.
 Your application’s users would belong to this organization.

-**Customer Portal**
+**Admin Portal**

 The user interface (UI) that your customers' admins use to configure SSO connections and settings.
 This self-service portal makes the SSO configuration experience simple, fast, and secure.
 Scalekit fully manages and hosts this portal.
-This UI can be rendered as a standalone portal or as an embedded portal within your application's admin panel.
+This UI can be rendered as a standalone portal or as an embedded portal within your application's admin settings section.

 **User**